 - The PopART study has 3 Arms (Arms A, B and C).
 In each arm a package of HIV prevention services will be available including HIV testing, care and treatment, male circumcision, PMTCT and condoms: - o In Arm C all of these activities will be available at the health facility.
 In arms A and B, community HIV workers (called CHiPs) will visit each household and offer HIV testing in the home and help people to link to care services at the health facility or in the community. - o In all arms of the study, people who are HIV-positive will receive ART from the health facility.
-In Arms B and C this will be for all people who have a CD4 count <350 as per national guidelines.
-In Arm A, ALL people who are HIV-positive will be offered ART at any CD4 count. - o In Arms A and B, the CHiP teams will encourage pregnant women who are met during regular household visits, to attend an antenatal clinic in their community. - The 21 study communities were put in these arms using a process called randomization, which is like a lottery.
+In Arms B and C this will be for all people who have a CD4 cell count below the threshold set bylocal guidelines.
+In Arm A, ALL people who are HIV-positive will be offered ART at any CD4 cell count. - In Arms A and B, the CHiP teams will encourage pregnant women who are met during regular household visits, to attend an antenatal clinic in their community. - The 21 study communities were put in these arms using a process called randomization, which is like a lottery.
 Your community was put in Arm [A/B].

 The CHiPs worker is your link to all of these services.
 If you agree, they will visit your house regularly.
-They can also be contacted at any time if you have specific questions or need help with accessing care.
+They will take down the names and basic information of all household members.
+This is to ensure that the CHiPs do not miss some members of the household now or in future.